NonsoBarn/HNGX_FRONTENDTRACK_STAGETWOTASK/README.md

 # Movie Discovery Web Application

 This is a movie discovery web application built with React.js and Tailwind CSS.
-Users can search for movies, view movie details, and save their favorite movies.
+Users can search for movies and view movie details.
 The application consumes data from the TMDB API.